Rhyzhang/Rhyzhang.github/_posts/2024-07-11-How-to-get-into-college.md

 ---

-Thank you so much to Tina Zeng (tinazeng131@gmail.com) and Daniel Halpern for reviewing this post.
+Thank you so much to [Tina Zeng](https://www.linkedin.com/in/xinjie-tina-zeng/) and [Daniel Halpern](https://www.linkedin.com/in/daniel-halpern-424739264/) for reviewing this post.

 To my lowerclassmen friends at ERHS…